Babyshree/ONLINE-SALES-ANALYSIS-FOR-2022/README.md

 ## About the Excel
 Order ID: A unique identifier for each order made by customers.
 Cust ID: A unique identifier for each customer.
-Gender: The gender of the customer (e.g., Male, Female).
+Gender: The gender of the customer (Male, Female).
 Age: The age of the customer.
-Age Group: Age groups for analysis purposes, categorized based on age ranges (e.g., 18-25, 26-35, etc.).
+Age Group: Age groups for analysis purposes, categorized based on age ranges (Adult,Teenager,Senior).
 Date: The date when the order was placed.
 Month: The month when the order was placed.
-Status: The status of the order (e.g., pending, shipped, delivered).
+Status: The status of the order.
-Channel: The sales channel through which the order was made (e.g., online, in-store, phone).
+Channel: The sales channel through which the order was made.
 SKU: Stock Keeping Unit, a unique code assigned to each distinct product.
-Category: The category of the product (e.g., electronics, clothing, accessories).
+Category: The category of the product.
-Size: The size of the product, applicable for certain categories like clothing or footwear.
+Size: The size of the product, applicable for the categories.
 Qty: The quantity of the product ordered.
-Currency: The currency used for the transaction.
+Currency: IN- INDIAN.
 Amount: The total transaction amount.
 ship-city: The city to which the order is shipped.
 ship-state: The state or province to which the order is shipped.